 Students assigned to the BSS program will be included in the general education and/or resource settings to the maximum extent appropriate, as determined by the ARD committee.
 The program focuses on developing social and emotional/behavioral skills so the student can generalize these skills successfully in the least restrictive environment.
-Students receiving BSS services may initially receive services in the self-contained setting for some of the day or all day depending on the decision of the ARD committee

-.
-Accordingly, behavioral and academic support is provided for each student based on individual strengths, deficits, and needs.
+Students receiving BSS services may initially receive services in the self-contained setting for some or all day depending on the decision of the ARD committee, through an Orientation Period.
+Accordingly, behavioral, and academic support is provided for each student based on individual strengths, deficits, and needs.